danemacmillan/vagrantshell/README.md

 https://github.com/dotless-de/vagrant-vbguest

+If you are on Windows and this does not work, just move on.

 # Provision

 1. Navigate to the directory you want to work from.

-2. Clone this repo.
+2. `git clone` this repo.

 3. `cd` into it.

-4. `vagrant up`
+4. `vagrant up` where `VagrantFile` exists.

-5. Have a drink.
+5. Wait for everything to install.
+This can take about ten minutes, depending on the connection.

 # Log in